 Also from the financial point of view there has been a collapse in the stock market performance of Sanofi-Aventis: the French pharmaceutical company that produces the Lantus has lost more than 7% in one day of publication of the study.
 Sanofi Aventis is the same corporation that just a few days before the outbreak of the "scandal Lantus" announced the production of a vaccine against the famous "swine flu", also known as swine flu.

-Immediately after the stock market crash, the Sanofi Aventis has seen fit to issue a number of press, with which it aims to ensure that in fact the Lantus is completely safe and that there is no link with cancer, challenging the method used by the researchers in the study recently published.
+Immediately after the stock market crash, Sanofi Aventis has seen fit to issue a number of press, with which it aims to ensure that in fact the Lantus is completely safe and that there is no link with cancer, challenging the method used by the researchers in the study recently published.
 The question that arises is: "who" wanted to reassure the leaders of Sanofi Aventis?
-Physicians who prescribe Lantus?
+Doctors who prescribe Lantus?
 Or maybe the shareholders who buy stocks?
 The fear is that we forget the people.
 Because the money and interests that revolve around these topics are many, indeed many, and I would not want the biggest concern was that an effort to secure sales and capital, before the actual safety of the drug.
 But diabetics are really more important than money?

 Link to the article of the study on Lantus and cancer published by the European Association for the Study of Diabetes: www.diabetologia-journal.org/cancer.html

 Site Response Sanofi Aventis safety of Lantus: www.factsaboutlantus.com